doraeem/Habit_Tracker/README.md

 - Dynamic updates as habits are completed

 ### Motivational Quotes
-- Fetch from public APIs (Quotable, ZenQuotes)
+- Fetch from public APIs (Quotable)
 - Copy and favorite quotes
 - Favorites stored in Firestore